UhhhAaron/SaladBind/README.md

 Head to our [GitHub Releases](https://github.com/VukkyLtd/SaladBind/releases/latest) page, download the latest release, and run it. **BUT KEEP READING!**

-For macOS and Linux specifically, you'll have to run it from a terminal window, like this:
+If you are on macOS or linux, you'll have to run it from the terminal like this:

+### macOS

 ```bash
 ./saladbind-macos
 ```

+### Linux

 ```bash
 ./saladbind-linux